Bibliophage305/bandeoke-charts/songList.md

 Toxic - Britney Spears\
 Use Somebody - Kings Of Leon\
 Valerie - Amy Winehouse\
+When The Sun Goes Down - Arctic Monkeys\
 When You Were Young - The Killers\
 Yellow - Coldplay\
 You've Got the Love - Florence + The Machine